joanisc/loyaltyCardsOpen/README.md

 - [✔] Create a distro independent install script.
 Thanks @fdservices

+- [✔] Put an scroll in order to manage unfiltered cards

 - [] Create a flatpak package

-- [] Put an scroll in order to manage unfiltered cards

 - [] ¿Encrypt data in db?